Estonia Race Cars

-Estonias are open wheel racing cars manufactured in Estonia.
-The first model, the Estonia 1, was built in 1958 during the Soviet period.
-All together there are about 1300 cars.
-They were branded in western Europe as TARK, Tallinna Autode Remondi Katsetehas.
-Later the factory was privatized and renamed "Kavor Motorsport".
+The Estonia Race Cars was a manufacturer of open wheel racing cars from the Estonian SSR.
+Their first model, the Estonia 1, was built in 1958 during the Soviet occupation of Estonia.
+Altogether about 1,300 cars were constructed.
+They were branded in Western Europe as TARK, Tallinna Autode Remondi Katsetehas.
+Later, the factory was privatized and renamed "Kavor Motorsport".